deadronos/nanodrones/memory/designs/DES002-implement-basic-3d-scene-controller.md

 - Controller should accept a fixed delta-time parameter so movement is stable across frame rates.
 - Keep visual assets minimal (simple primitives + colours) to avoid the need for external downloads.

+- TypeScript: Add a small augmentation file at `types/playcanvas-augmentations.d.ts` and include the `types` folder in the `tsconfig.app.json` `include` (for example: `"include": ["src", "types"]`).
+This prevents repeated `as any` casts when accessing runtime-only PlayCanvas properties and keeps the codebase typed and maintainable.
+Run `npm run typecheck` after adding to validate.

 ## Tasks (high level)

+0. Create `types/playcanvas-augmentations.d.ts` (declaration merging for `pc`) and update `tsconfig.app.json` `include` to add the `types` folder; run `npm run typecheck` to verify types.
 1. Ensure `PlayCanvasShell` supports an `onReady` hook and clean mount/unmount semantics.
-2. Add `simpleScene` helper to instantiate ground, light, and player entity.
+2. Add `simpleScene` helper to instantiate ground, light, and a player entity.
 3. Implement `ThirdPersonController` system and connect to `useKeyboard`.
 4. Wire the shell into `App.tsx` (or a story) for manual validation.
 5. Add unit test(s) for the controller logic (pure function) and a small integration test to observe transform change.